istojan/spellchecker-mk/README.md

 # spellchecker-mk
-A repo about a spellchecker for the Macedonian language done as a graduation paper by Stojan Ilieski.
+A repo about a spellchecker for the Macedonian language done as a graduation project by Stojan Ilieski.